 They soon found themselves part of an emerging bluegrass, country and roots music scene just across the river on Manhattan’s Lower East Side, leading a bluegrass jam on Sundays on Saint Mark’s Place and playing every Monday night as part of The Alphabet City Opry.
 They appeared regularly on WKCR’s Moonshine Show and Elena made frequent appearances as guest deejay hosting segments such as Women In Bluegrass and The Roots of Country.

-Now eight albums into their career together, they’ve toured the USA and Europe and shared bills with an eclectic range of artists including The Avett Brothers, Ryan Adams, Joan Osborne, Patti Smith, Ricky Skaggs, Southern Culture On The Skids, Ramblin’ Jack Elliott, and Roger McGuinn and many others.
-Playing everything from festivals, pubs, live radio, fairs and in-stores across the US, the Netherlands, Germany, England, Scotland and Ireland has garnered critical acclaim for the group, and for Elena as a front woman, singer, songwriter and instrumentalist.
+Fueled by a shared passion for bluegrass, country, rock ‘n roll, and mountain music, Elena Skye (Chicago, IL) and Boo Reiners (Charlotte, N.C.) have led their Hoboken/NYC based Demolition String Band for two decades, marking their journey with numerous releases and countless tours in the USA and Europe.
+They have shared bills with an eclectic range of artists including The Avett Brothers, Ryan Adams, Asleep At The Wheel, Joan Osborne, Patti Smith, Ricky Skaggs, Southern Culture On The Skids, Ramblin’ Jack Elliott, and Roger McGuinn and many others.
+Playing festivals, concert halls, clubs, TV and live radio across the US, the Netherlands, Germany, England, Scotland and Ireland has garnered critical acclaim for the group, and for Elena as a front woman, singer, songwriter and instrumentalist.
 Shows that have featured live performance and interviews from the group include “The Blue Plate Special” (WDVX Knoxville, TN), “Woodsong Old Time Radio Hour” (Lexington, KY) and WFUV’s “Words & Music Live In Studio A with Rita Houston” (NYC) among several others.

 Skye and Reiners worked on an episode of The Upright Citizen’s Brigade weekly show on Comedy Central, and went live with Amy Poehler and the rest of the cast to promote the series on The Conan O’Brien show.
 Their original music has been used in the PBS show “History Detectives” and for the documentary film “Burning The Future: Coal In America” about the disastrous effects of mountaintop removal.
 Through their connection to the film they have performed at fundraisers for the cause including the “Appalachian Rising” action and conference in Washington, D.C.